Ever seen an old-school ad for a discount appliance or furniture store that said “inconveniently located, but worth the trip!”?

 Your health and wellness business can be literally in the armpit of a strip mall, miles away from good traffic flow, between a cigar store and an all-night pizza delivery outfit, and still succeed.

-But it needs to be a destination.
-And it won’t be a destination if nobody knows about it.
+But it will never BE a destination if nobody knows about it.

 A lot of businesses make the mistake of spending all their marketing money on grand openings, expensive media outlets, or giveaways they can’t sustain.
 When the ads (and the money for giveaways) disappear, so does the store’s marketing.

-You have to budget for the long haul.
-You have to keep advertising.
+So you have to budget for the long haul.
+You have to be able to keep advertising.

-All of these cost pennies on the dollar and the return on most of them is disproportionately high.
+All of these advertising platforms cost pennies on the dollar and the return is usually disproportionately high.

 Meanwhile, develop relationships with industry experts, key personalities, media channels, online fans and locals who will chat up your fitness or wellness business.
 They may not pay off right away, but the investment is small and the potential, great.

-To sum: it’s better to stretch your advertising and marketing dollars over the time it takes prospects to notice you exist.
-Otherwise, they may never notice you — and meanwhile, you’re paying salaries and carrying inventory.
+To sum: make sure your advertising and marketing dollars can cover the time it takes prospects to stumble over your business Otherwise, they may never notice you — and meanwhile, you’re digging a deeper and deeper financial hole.

 No budget for continued operations